AlexsLemonade/OpenPBTA-analysis/analyses/count-contributions/README.md

 The updated metadata YAML file is ignored by this repository, but can be found at `results/metadata.yaml`.

+* `04-get-author-information.Rmd` which extracts relevant author information (name, email, affiliation, and ORCID) into a TSV for use during manuscript.
+It creates a file `author_information.tsv`, which is ignored by this repository but will be included in the `AlexsLemonade/OpenPBTA-manuscript` repository in `submission_info/` once the GitHub Actions workflow is run.

 ### GitHub Actions workflow

 To keep these stats reasonably up-to-date, we use a GitHub Actions (GHA) workflow ([`.github/workflows/count-git-contributions.yml`](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/.github/workflows/count-git-contributions.yml)) to rerun the module every Wednesday at 14:00 UTC.